7.3.2. Moving average, Savitzky-Golay and deriving filters#

 derived.plot(["clean", "quantized"], ".-")

-We can derive a signal using a Savitzky-Golay filter, which consists in deriving the polynomial that is fitted over the moving window.
+We can derive a signal using a Savitzky-Golay filter, which consists of deriving the polynomial that is fitted over the moving window.
 Using a 2nd-order Savitzky-Golay filter with a window length of 7:

 derived_savgol = ktk.filters.savgol(